 - Responding to “right to manage” applications made by leaseholders

-Our services in this area are diverse: we are able to assist investor clients in a wide range of areas.
-There are a vast number of different day-to-day issues likely to arise when running a portfolio of freehold/leasehold investments.
+Our services in this area are diverse: we are able to assist investor clients in a wide range of areas addressing issues likely to arise when running a portfolio of freehold and leasehold investments.
 Not only are we well-placed to advise and assist on these, but we also take pride in offering strategic advice to help our clients reach their long term goals.
 This can include:

 - Lease re-structuring